ditchergraham/mysql-webapi/README.md

 Navigate the code or clone:
 https://github.com/ferran1/Web-API-MySQL.git

-### In order to succesfully use this API, a MySQL database with the at least the following 2 tables:
+### In order to succesfully use this API, a MySQL database with the at least the following 2 tables is needed:

 ```markdown
 |-- user